CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 ---
 ### Creating a Box application steps

+These steps will show how to set up the box application step by step.

 Client ID

-- Client Id can be obtained by creating an app in the Box app creation page (see documentation).
+- Client Id can be obtained by creating an app in the Box app creation page.

 - Client Secret

-Client secret can be obtained by creating an app in the Box app creation page (see documentation).
+Client secret can be obtained by creating an app in the Box app creation page

 - Redirect URI
 Default Value: https://cloudm.co/callback